luisibanez/M-Tutorial/source/BasicFlowControl_Lesson.rst

 Flow control is an essential aspect of most programming languages.

-Here we cover in M the familar elements:
+Here we cover in M the familar FOR loop.

-* FOR
-* IF / ELSE

-and also dive into the more M-specific `postconditionals`_.

 The FOR Loop
 ############